stegosaur/dev/README.md

 # dev

-various code written for infrastucture management of the jw platform
+various code written for various purposes
-this is not compatible with any other infrastructure
+useful for educational purposes, not much else